-The principal activities of the Group during the year were the provision of legal services.
+The principal activities of the Group during the year were the provision of legal services, whilst the Company acts principally as a holding company.
 The results for the year and the financial position of the Group are as shown in the annexed financial statements.
 A review of the business and its future development is given in the Chairman's and Chief Executive's statements together with the Financial Review and Strategic Report.